 I’m not saying you need to go out and buy them round-the-world flight tickets or pay for a cruise.
 Here’s what I am saying: traveling is only as fun as the people who travel with you.
 It’s true!

-If you really want to put a smile on somebody’s face when they open their gift, promise to join them on an epic adventure sometime this year.
+If you really want to put a smile on somebody’s face when they open your gift, promise to join them on an epic adventure sometime this year.
 Check something off your travel bucket list if you have one.
 Experience something incredible…together.
+You don’t have to travel across the world – you could even drive an hour or two away.

 If this is your significant other, book tickets to take a second honeymoon.
 However you choose to express the sentiment, I know they’ll love it.